DukeMed uses holistic review of applicants.

-In MSAR we indicate maximum of six letter, however with 8000+ applicants, please choose carefully as our screeners will not necessarily read more than four since that is what we publish as recommended in lieu of single composite letter.
+In MSAR we indicate a maximum of six letters, however with 8000+ applicants, please choose carefully as our screeners will not necessarily read more than four since that is what we publish as recommended in lieu of a single composite letter.

 - Verified AMCAS Application